Lucki74/secretbot/README.md

 # Secretbot

 Secretbot is a TypeScript-based Discord moderation bot with a built-in Express dashboard.
-It features a comprehensive moderation suite, automated filters, server logging, and persistent data management using Prisma and MySQL.
+It features moderation, automod, server logging, and persistent data management using Prisma and MySQL.

 ## Setup Instructions